-Mancini, Orioles avoid four-game sweep, beat Red Sox 4-1
+Mullins’ bizarre triple helps O’s beat Red Sox 4-1

 TRAINER’S ROOM

-Red Sox: RHP Ryan Brasier (left calf strain) threw a 20-25 pitch bullpen Saturday, but manager Alex Cora said he is not close to joining a minor league team for a rehabilitation assignment.
+Red Sox: RHP Ryan Brasier (left calf strain) threw a 20-25 pitch bullpen Saturday, but Cora said he is not close to joining a minor league team for a rehabilitation assignment.

-Orioles: Manager Brandon Hyde said OF DJ Stewart (left hamstring strain) reported reduced soreness Monday.
+Orioles: Hyde said OF DJ Stewart (left hamstring strain) reported reduced soreness Monday.
 Stewart left in the sixth inning Sunday. … Baltimore recalled LHP Keegan Akin from Triple-A Norfolk and optioned LHP Zac Lowther to Norfolk.
 Lowther is 0-1 with an 18.90 ERA in two games with the Orioles.

 MEANS HONORED